Counterfactual Learning of Stochastic Policies with Continuous Actions: Conclusion and Discussion

-This appendix is organized as follows: in Appendix \ref{sec:explanations_appx}, we present discussions and toy experiments to motivate the need for clipping strategies on real datasets.
+This appendix is organized as follows: in Appendix \ref{appx:estimators}, we present a review of off-policy estimators, then in Appendix \ref{sec:appx_clipping}, we present discussions and toy experiments to motivate the need for clipping strategies on real datasets.
+In Appendix \ref{sec:counterfactual_motivation}, we present motivations for counterfactual estimators using importance sampling.
 Next, we provide motivations in Appendix \ref{appendix:offline_protocol} for the offline evaluation protocol with experiments justifying the need for appropriate diagnostics and statistical testing for importance sampling.
+Next, we provide the details of our analysis and the proofs of Propositions \ref{prop:soft_generalization}, \ref{cor:crm_CLP} in Appendix \ref{app:excess_risk}.
 Then, Appendix \ref{sec:experiment_setup_appx} is devoted to experimental details that were omitted from the main paper for space limitation reasons, and which are important for reproducing our results (see also the code provided with the submission).
-In Appendix \ref{sec:experiments_appx}, we present additional experimental results to those in the main paper.
+Finally, in Appendix \ref{sec:experiments_appx}, we present additional experimental results to those in the main paper.